-In this third chapter we will learn from gender transgressors on the front line of resistance.
+In this third chapter we will learn from gender transgressors on the front lines of resistance.
 Oftentimes tragic or harmful single stories of trans lives dominate public consciousness.
-As Tatiana (she/her), who you will meet, shares, ‘People should know more stories about us.
-There are not just sad stories.’
-We will be introduced to Non-Binary superpowers, trans talents, and narrative practices that foster dignity, resistance and draw on the multitude of existing skills and knowledges of gender expansive folk.
+As narrative therapists we understand the danger of a single story and what becomes possible when we explore diverse, multistoried accounts of living and identity.
+Below, we will be introduced to non-binary superpowers, trans talents, and narrative practices that foster dignity, resistance and draw on the multitude of existing skills and knowledges of gender expansive folk.

 In this powerful poem Lee Mokobe (he/him) shares his multi-storied account of “what it’s like to be transgender”.